 As mentioned, this philosophy of security is decades old and while some of the tools have evolved over the years, the existence of cloud computing has eroded the safeguards provided by network perimeter architecture.

-People can store their data anywhere and with the rapid shift to remote work during the COVID-19 pandemic, organizations can’t rely on their work-based LAN structures to protect their data.
+People can store their data anywhere and with the rapid shift to remote work due to the COVID-19 pandemic, organizations can’t rely on their work-based LAN structures to protect their data.

 Even VPNs aren’t a foolproof solution since workers can choose to try to do work without using their VPN for whatever reason like speed or convenience.
 Additionally, VPNs don’t even cover the issues created by the massive shadow information technology (IT) problem created by personal devices and cloud-based software as a service (SaaS) applications.